-- OMS offers an advanced system, without the expense or technical expertise that would be required for an individual CAC or Chapter to develop such a system.
+- Participating centers must use core OMS survey items for national comparisons, but may add extra items relevant to their particular center. - OMS offers an advanced system, without the expense or technical expertise that would be required for an individual CAC to develop such a system.
 It also connects you to a national network for benchmarking. - Although the online system has many features, we do not expect you to be a technology expert!
-We tailor training & technical assistance to the needs of CACs and we can do many functions for you so all you have to do is make sure centers are collecting surveys! - Results are automatically compiled into state, regional, and national reports, without any need for centers to manually send you their results.
+We can tailor training & technical assistance to your individual needs and we can do many functions for you so all you have to do is collect the surveys! - Results are automatically compiled into state, regional, and national reports, without any need for you to manually send reports to those organizations.